 Normal Pension Age

-Normal Pension Age is linked to your State Pension Age for benefits built up from 1 April 2015 (but with a minimum of age 65) and is the age at which you can take the pension you have built up in full.
+Normal Pension Age is linked to your State Pension Age for benefits built up from 1 April 2015 (but with a minimum of age 65) and is the age at which you can take the pension in full.
 If you choose to take your pension before your Normal Pension Age it will normally be reduced, as it's being paid earlier.
 If you take it later than your Normal Pension Age, it's increased because it's being paid later.

 You can use the Government’s State Pension Age calculator (www.gov.uk/calculate-state-pension) to find out your State Pension Age.

-Remember that your State Pension Age may change in the future.
+Your State Pension Age may change in the future.
 If it does, this will also change your Normal Pension Age in the L G P S for benefits built up from 1 April 2015.
-Once your L G P S pension is being paid to you, any subsequent change in your State Pension Age will not affect your Normal Pension Age in the L G P S.
+Once your L G P S pension is being paid, any later change in your State Pension Age will not affect your Normal Pension Age.

-If you were paying into the L G P S before 1 April 2015, your final salary benefits retain their protected Normal Pension Age which for most is age 65.
+If you were paying into the L G P S before 1 April 2015, your final salary benefits retain their protected Normal Pension Age, which for most is age 65.

 All pension benefits paid on retirement (except flexible retirement) must be taken at the same date.
-You cannot choose to have your final salary pension (built up before April 2015) paid at age 65 and your pension in your pension account (built up from April 2015) at your Normal Pension Age (which for benefits built up from 1 April 2015 is linked to your State Pension Age but with a minimum of age 65).
+You cannot choose to have your final salary pension (built up before April 2015) paid at age 65 and your pension in your pension account (built up from April 2015) at your State Pension Age (or age 65 if later).

 Pension account

-Each Scheme year the amount of pension you have built up during the year is worked out and this amount is added into your active pension account.
-Adjustments may be made to your account during the Scheme year to take account of:
+Each Scheme year the pension you have built up during the year is worked out and added into your active pension account.

+Your account may be adjusted during the Scheme year due to:

 any transfer of pension rights into the account during the year

-any additional pension purchased during the year
+any extra pension bought during the year

 any additional pension which is granted to you by your employer